tc09-brcm-social/sm2022k8s/envs/README.md

 With this concept, tools have been developed and will be enhanced over time.

+* Secrets Management through Merging Environments

+This idea first came to us when we were working on having SiteMinder shares the same AuthHub Enclave service.
+Let us say we have a sample environment ahdemo which is pre-configured to build a AuthHub demo system without much concern over the many secrets it does use.

+Then we need a sample environment ahdemosm that contains a sample definition on how a SiteMinder container form factor can be built without its own settings to do its own Enclave services.
+The issue with SiteMinder, however, is the fact it needs a policy store minimally.
+With a Symantec directory policy store, then we will need to have the directory service endpoint, the base DN, the user DN, and the secrets for the case of an existing policy store to deal with.

+So the patchenv.sh was created to allow us to merge the three sets of env.shlib.
+We first modify the ahdemo to give it the final touch of the AuthHub we want to build.
+We do the make.sh there and go about the deloyment of the AuthHub.
+We then patching the env.shlib of the ahdemosm so that it inherits all the settings the AuthHub environment uses.
+We then go the secrets environment when the directory service endpoint and other secrets were kept and use it to patch the ahdemosm again.

+We can then go back to ahdemosm to do the make.sh and follow through the steps that are required to deploy a SiteMinder Container Form factor that shares the same Enclave service of an AuthHub cluster.

 * Pre-requisites

 This Environment concept requires you to have read/write